Dwayne Truss was appointed to the Chicago Board of Education by Mayor Lori Lightfoot and began serving on June 26, 2019.

 Mr. Truss’s major accomplishments include being the catalyst for the construction and current academic focus of the new Westinghouse High School, the renovation of Austin High School, the renovation of the new ball fields at Columbus Park, the renovation of Rockne Stadium, the reconsolidation of Austin High School as the neighborhood high school and the recent Chicago Park District investment of $3 million in capital improvements for Austin Parks.
 He is currently employed by the state of Illinois.

 Mr. Truss currently resides in the Austin community.
-He is a proud grandfather of eight grandchildren.
+He is a proud grandfather of nine grandchildren.
 In addition to his children, he and his wife helped raise two nieces, and two nephews.